vitamins/archinstaller/README.md

 # archinstaller
 Automated installation script for arch linux written in bash.
-It works similar to preseeding of the debian installer d-i.
+It works similar to preseeding the debian installer d-i.

 ## Prerequisites
 - You are booted into an arch linux environment like archiso